mongodb/docs/source/includes/get-all-note.rst

        in the `results array`_ section.
    * - ``links``
      - object array
-     - This array includes one or more links to sub-resources and/or related resources.
+     - This array includes one or more :ref:`links <api-linking>` to sub-resources and/or related resources.
 The relations between URLs are explained in the `Web Linking Specification
        <http://tools.ietf.org/html/rfc5988>`__.
    * - ``totalCount``
      - number